pobv/lite/README.md

 these increments are then lost.
 On heavy concurrent load it really becomes slow compared to read, on my machine still around 80 transactions per second, but that can be much lower on slower non-SSD infrastructure.
-But hey, heavy concurrent write constitutes a severe misuse a sqlite; but it still works...
+But hey, heavy concurrent write constitutes a severe misuse of sqlite; but it still works...